-Matt Brown is an evangelist, author and founder of Think Eternity.
+Matt Brown is an evangelist, author of Awakening and founder of Think Eternity.

 He and his wife Michelle are impacting thousands of people with the gospel each year through live events and online.
-Their speaking ministry has taken them to the ends of the earth with thousands of people who have dedicated their lives to Christ.
-They also minister to over one hundred thousand followers on social media on a near-daily basis.
+Their speaking ministry has taken them to the ends of the earth, and thousands of people have trusted in Christ as a result of their ministry.
+They also minister to more than half a million followers on social media daily.

-Matt has been a guest on more than 50 Christian radio stations around the country.
+Matt shares regularly on Christian radio, and has been a guest on dozens of Christian radio stations across the nation.